List of awards and nominations received by Zendaya: BET Awards

 The BET Awards are an American award show established by the Black Entertainment Television (BET) network to celebrate African Americans and other American minorities in music, acting, sports, and other fields of entertainment over the past year.

 Black Reel Awards

 The Black Reel Awards are an annual American awards ceremony hosted by the Foundation for the Augmentation of African Americans in Film (FAAAF) to recognize excellence of African Americans, as well as the cinematic achievements of the African diaspora, in the global film industry, as assessed by the Foundation's voting membership.

-CDFA Fashion Awards
+CFDA Fashion Awards

-The CDFA Fashion Awards are an annual ceremony hosted by the Council of Fashion Designers of America (CDFA).
+The CFDA Fashion Awards are an annual ceremony hosted by the Council of Fashion Designers of America (CFDA).
 They were founded in 1980 to honor excellence in fashion design.

-Critics' Choice Celebration of Black Cinema Awards
+CinemaCon Awards

-The Celebration of Black Cinema is an annual ceremony presented by the Canadian American Critics Choice Association (CCA) to honor the cinematic achievements of African American artists.
+The CinemaCon is an annual convention controlled by the National Association of Theatre Owners (NATO) which bestows various awards that honor cinematic achievements each year.

-Critics' Choice Super Awards

-The Critics' Choice Super Awards is an annual ceremony presented by the Canadian American Critics Choice Association (CCA) to honor the finest in genre fiction film, television and home media releases, including action, superhero, horror, science fiction, fantasy and animation releases.